JohnnyFoulds/firstrepo/README.md

 ```

 ## Cloning a repository
-To clone the same repository seperate from what I have been working on I have set up a new Debian Windows Subsystem for Linux (WSL) instance by installing it from the Microsoft Store.
-I am also doing this connected directy to the internet and not though the work proxy.
+To clone the same repository separate from what I have been working on I have set up a new Debian Windows Subsystem for Linux (WSL) instance by installing it from the Microsoft Store.
+I am also doing this connected directly to the internet and not though the work proxy.

 ### Setting up Git
 The first thing is to update the Debian sources and do an upgrade: